-- Quota is administered via the Ifs command - Quota is distributed (as Lustre is a distributed file system), which has several ramifications - Quota is allocated and consumed in a quantized fashion - Client does not set the usrquota or grpquota options to mount.
-When a quota is enabled, it is enabled for all clients of the file system and turned on automatically at mount.
+- Quota is administered via the lfs command - Quota is distributed (as Lustre is a distributed filesystem), which has several ramifications - Quota is allocated and consumed in a quantized fashion - Client does not set the usrquota or grpquota options to mount.
+When a quota is enabled, it is enabled for all clients of the filesystem and turned on automatically at mount.

-7.1.1 Configuring Disk Quotas
+9.1.1 Configuring Disk Quotas